The Truth Behind Cigarettes: Does Smoking Cause Bladder Cancer?

 Since smoking is the number one risk factor for bladder cancer, the number one way to lower your risk of bladder cancer is to not smoke.
 Even people who used to smoke have a lower risk of developing bladder cancer than current smokers.
 However, their risk is still higher than people who have never smoked at all.

 You Might Also Like...
-6 Ways How to Use Vaping to Quit Smoking
+Stop Both Poisons: How to Quit Smoking Cigarettes and Drinking Alcohol

 To lower your risk of developing bladder cancer, do your best to quit smoking.
 Try looking into these essential oils to help you with withdrawal symptoms.